A clustering-based reinforcement learning approach for tailored personalization of e-Health interventions: Methodology

-The user's state set $S_u$ consists of the \emph{observable} features of the user state: in general we cannot observe \emph{all} relevant features of the true underlying user state $s_{\mathtt{true}}$ and $S_u$ is therefore restricted to all measurable aspects, modeled through a set of \emph{basis functions} over a state $s_u \in S_u$.
-That is, we use the feature vector representation $\vec{\phi}(s_u) = (\phi_1(s_u),\phi_2(s_u),\ldots,\phi_n(s_u))^\top$ of the state $s_u \in S$ of user $u$ as representation.
+In our system, the set of interventions $I$ contains a binary action as $\{ \mathtt{yes}, \mathtt{no} \}$, representing at each decision moment whether the system sends an intervention or not.
+The user's state set $S_u$ consists of the \emph{observable} features of the user state.
+In general, we cannot observe \emph{all} relevant features of the true underlying user state $s_{\mathtt{true}}$ and $S_u$ is therefore restricted to all measurable aspects, modeled through a set of \emph{basis functions} over a state $s_u \in S_u$.
+That is, we use the feature vector representation $\vec{\phi}(s_u) = \langle\phi_1(s_u),\phi_2(s_u),\ldots,\phi_n(s_u)\rangle^\top$ of the state $s_u \in S$ of user $u$ as representation.
 If there is no confusion we will use $s_u$ instead of $\vec{\phi}(s_u)$.
+In our case studies, we choose features that are realistically observable through sensor information, or inferrable.

-The reward function $R_u$ determines the goal of optimization.
-Finally, the transition function $T_u$, which determines how a user $u\in U$ moves from state $s_u \in S_u$ to $s_u^\prime \in S_u$ due to action $i \in I$, is not accessible from the viewpoint of the reinforcement learner, which is a natural assumption when dealing with real human users.
-In Section~\ref{sec:simulator} we do show how we have implemented it for the artificial users in our simulator.
+The transition function $T_u$, which determines how a user $u\in U$ moves from state $s_u \in S_u$ to $s_u^\prime \in S_u$ due to action $i \in I$, is not accessible from the viewpoint of the reinforcement learner, which is a natural assumption when dealing with real human users.
+In Section ~\ref{sec:simulator}, we do show how we have implemented it for the artificial users in our simulator.
 The granularity of modeling $T_u$ can be set based on the case at hand, ranging from seconds to hours, denoted $\Delta t$.